Texas State Security Alarm Systems

 The following definitions apply to security alarm systems approved for installation at Texas State University.

-Security Alarm Systems - systems commonly referred to as “burglar alarms” and generally consist of door contacts, motion sensors, and glass breakage sensors that, when violated in some manner, signal a control panel to activate an on-site audible signal and registers at the University Police Department (UPD) Central Monitoring Station.
+Security Alarm Systems – systems commonly referred to as “burglar alarms” and generally consist of door contacts, motion sensors, and glass breakage sensors that, when violated in some manner, signal a control panel to activate an on-site audible signal and sends notice to the University Police Department (UPD) or a third-party central monitoring station.

 Hold-up and Panic Alarms – systems that an individual must intentionally activate that signal UPD or any third-party of an event that jeopardizes a university community member’s personal safety.

-The director of UPD, or designee, the Access Services supervisor, the manager of Operations and Energy, and the appropriate vice president or provost must approve security alarm systems and devices prior to purchase and installation.
+The director of UPD, or designee, the assistant director/Emergency Management coordinator, the manager of Operations and Energy, and the appropriate vice president or provost must approve security alarm systems and devices prior to purchase and installation.
 Purchasers must submit the written approval to the Office of Procurement and Strategic Sourcing with the purchase order request.

 PROCEDURE FOR REQUESTING NEW INSTALLATION